 We’ll be honest, even with cable it’s hard to catch every game.
 Regional restrictions and black-outs frustratingly aren’t going anywhere.
-That said, if you’re looking to save money or ditch those expensive cable contracts, here are your options.
+That said, if you’re looking to save money or ditch those expensive cable contracts, these are your options.

 In fact, Sling TV is one of the best for sports because they have NFL Network, RedZone, Fox Sports, FS1, FS2, ESPN and much more.
-The base package has over 33+ premium channels for $25.
+The base package has over 40+ premium channels for $25.
 Then, Sling offers DVR recording, multi-user streaming and more.
 There’s a small chance they’ll lose Fox channels in 2019 over negotiations, but we’ll have to wait and see.

 Additionally, Sling TV works almost anywhere and everywhere.
 Whether that’s on your TV, or by signing in on your phone, laptop, tablet, computer or even a web browser while you’re sitting at work.
 It’s literally the most versatile way to watch TV on the market.
-It also works with streaming boxes, Amazon Firestick or TV, Roku, Xbox, PS4 and more.
+It also works with streaming boxes, Amazon Firestick or TV, Roku, Xbox, PS4, Apple TV and more.

 After you add-on popular movie and sports packages you can easily get up to $40-50 a month, but it’s still more affordable than cable.
 Actually, at only $25 a month, you’ll spend the same amount after the entire season as most people spend monthly with Cox, DirecTV, or Comcast.
 Let that sink in!

 Yahoo!
 Sports (And Other Mobile Apps)

 For years the only way to watch the NFL on a smartphone was to use Verizon Wireless and pay for NFL Mobile, or have the Sunday Ticket.
 That’s no longer the case.
 In early 2018 Verizon Wireless and the NFL signed a major deal that lets anyone and everyone, regardless of mobile carrier, watch tons of NFL games completely free from a smartphone.
-Yes, you can watch Football with ANY wireless carrier, for free.
+Yes, you can watch NFL Football on your phone with ANY wireless carrier, for free.